 Analyse and evaluate overall performance of the Buying function, against the original strategy and business plan, identifying lessons to learn for future business cycles.
 K30.
 Understands the concept and impact of new product development.
 Details how they lead the development of a new product, what commercial knowledge they had to apply and what was the impact of this on the organisation.
-Justifies what other options they considered in terms of the new product, and why they reject alternatives Ensure ranges are sourced to comply with relevant safety and quality standards.
+Ensure ranges are sourced to comply with relevant safety and quality standards.
 Oversee the process to identify and rectify any failures in safety and / or quality.
 S31.
 Can identify when problems are likely to occur, and manage action required to resolve them.
 Explains how they took the initiative to identify problems and what actions they took to resolve them.
-Justified why they changed quality processes and what procedures the organisation has improved in order to continue to comply with safety and quality standards.
 Source and select 3rd party products to meet current trends / customer requirements, linked to strategy and financial targets.
 K25.
 Understands key Buying analysis criteria such as, competitor benchmarking, price comparison, and competitor analysis.
 Describes what analysis criteria they use to meet customer trends and requirements and how they are responsible for linking them to both strategy and financial targets.